IBM-OSS-Support/DataSynchronization/docs/en/contribution/setupdockerimage.md

       To create the image we need to copy both of the binaries in to the directory where Dockerfile is present `DataSynchronization/docker`
    4. ### Build the image

-      use the below command to build the image using podman
+      Use the below command to build the image using podman
       ```
       cd  DataSynchronization/docker
       podman build -t imagename:tag .
       ```
-      for testing and using the image you can follow the below link [image testing](https://github.com/IBM-developers/DataSynchronization#step-3)
+      For testing and using the image you can follow the below link [image testing](https://github.com/IBM-developers/DataSynchronization#step-3)